rpalitham/aws_ec2_sample/README.md

 # aws_ec2_sample
-Create an instance and generates random administrator password and allocated static public Ip to the instance.
+Creating an instance and generating random administrator password with allocated static public Ip to the instance.